Nel (mythology)

-Nel, also known as Nuil or Niul, is a mythical figure from the Lebor Gabála Érenn and is considered an ancestor of the people of Ireland.
-He was the son of Fénius Farsaid, a legendary king of Scythia, who, according to the text, left Babylon after the destruction of the Tower of Babel.
-Nel later returned to Babylon to study the confusion of languages.

-Renowned as a scholar of languages, Nel was invited by Pharaoh Cingris to Egypt and married his daughter, Scota.
-Nel is also described as the father of Goídel Glas, who, in Irish mythology, is credited with creating the Goidelic languages.
+Nel also known as Nuil or Niul was a mythical figure from the Lebor Gabála Érenn and was an ancestor of the people of Ireland.
+He was the son of Fénius Farsaid, who was a legendary king of Scythia, who left Babylon after the destruction of Babel.
+Nel returned to Babylon as part of an effort to study the confusion of languages.
+He was a scholar of languages and was invited by Pharaoh Cingris to Egypt to take his daughter Scota’s hand in marriage.
+Also Nel was the father of Goídel Glas who was credited with creating the Goidelic languages.